+Head Injury

-Head Injury: The respiratory depressant effects of oxycodone, and the capacity to elevate cerebrospinal fluid pressure, may be greatly increased in the presence of an already elevated intracranial pressure produced by trauma.
+The respiratory depressant effects of oxycodone, and the capacity to elevate cerebrospinal fluid pressure, may be greatly increased in the presence of an already elevated intracranial pressure produced by trauma.
 Also, oxycodone may produce confusion, miosis, vomiting and other side effects which obscure the clinical course of patients with head injury.
-In such patients, oxycodone must be used with extreme caution and only if it is judged essential.
+In such patients, oxycodone should not be used (see CONTRAINDICATIONS).

+Withdrawal Effects

-Withdrawal Effects: Withdrawal symptoms may occur following abrupt discontinuation of therapy.
+Withdrawal symptoms may occur following abrupt discontinuation of therapy.
 These symptoms may include body aches, diarrhea, gooseflesh, loss of appetite, nausea, nervousness or restlessness, runny nose, sneezing, tremors or shivering, stomach cramps, tachycardia, trouble with sleeping, unusual increase in sweating, palpitations, unexplained fever, weakness and yawning.